-- Fig. A Check for fault indication on display (see under the heading "Service Information"). - B Check drain valve for proper operation. - C Disconnect drain hose connected to drain line.
+- - B Disconnect the drain hose connected to drain line.
 If full flow of water comes out, the problem is in the main waste line.
 If water flow is slow, the problem is the accumulation of foreign materials between the drain valve and shell outlet of machine.
 Clean valve body of any foreign objects found.